[English] Visual Archives: Documentaries on Chinese Underground Music

 David Harris, A Tour of the Public Kingdom 公共王国的旅行, 2004

 The documentary A Tour of the Public Kingdom (公共王国的旅行), by David Harris was released in 2004.
-It follows the band P.K.14 on tour throughout China.
+It follows the legendary post-punk band P.K.14 on tour throughout China.
 The very good idea of the filmmaker is to closely follow the band, and their daily interactions during the band’s tour.

 Karen Winther, Heart Rock Beijing, 2009

-Let’s continue with a documentary that also follows a band on tour with Heart Rock Beijing, excellent movie on the band SUBS and its legendary singer Kang Mao (that we can also see in Never Release My Fist, Kang Mao is indeed from Wuhan).
+Let’s continue with a documentary that also follows a band on tour with Heart Rock Beijing, excellent movie on the band SUBS and its legendary singer Kang Mao (whom we can also see in Never Release My Fist, Kang Mao is indeed from Wuhan).
 A documentary by Karen Winther, released in 2009.

 Wei Xiaobo 魏晓波, The Sound and The City 渔湾市, 2010